jasperla/tinyschemg/README.md

   instead of eval'ing the minibuffer (like M-x theo)
   - M-x scheme-mode
 - clear output buffer string before putting more stuff onto it.
-- use proper way to convert lines into mg abstracted lines
+- expand mgscheme_insert() to also allow for inserting integers.